home / skills / tkersey / dotfiles / logophile

 - Step: vague word -> axis (what changes?) -> exact verb/property -> object.

-- Axis: correctness | speed | cost | reliability | security | UX | scope | consistency.
+- Axes: correctness | latency/throughput | cost | reliability | security | privacy | UX | scope | consistency.

 - Swaps (only if true): improve->simplify/stabilize/accelerate/harden; handle->parse/validate/normalize/route/retry/throttle; robust->bounded/idempotent/deterministic/fail-closed.

-- Term-of-art rule: use 1 domain term if it replaces >=3 tokens and fits audience; else keep phrase.
+- Term-of-art rule: use 1 domain term if it is standard for the audience and replaces >= 3 tokens; otherwise keep the phrase.

 ## High-ROI compressions